kanehekili/MicroDVBRecorder/VideoRecorder/src/xmltv/NOTES.md

 - Uses a **named FIFO** (`/tmp/dvb_XXXXXX`) instead of a shell pipeline, so that `mediaclient --cat` runs as a tracked background process with a known PID and can be killed explicitly on teardown.
-- `tspidfilter -t "$durance" "$service_id"` runs in background; `wait
+- `tsfilter2 -t "$durance" "$service_id"` runs in background; `wait
   $filter_pid` blocks until it exits. `wait` is interruptible by SIGTERM, so the daemon can kill the script and the EXIT trap cleans up all three child processes.
-- Duration timer starts after tuner lock (inside tspidfilter), absorbing the few seconds the Sundtek device takes to go ACTIVE.
+- Duration timer starts after tuner lock (inside tsfilter2), absorbing the few seconds the Sundtek device takes to go ACTIVE.
 - EXIT trap kills tuner (`$mc`), reader (`$cat_pid`), and filter (`$filter_pid`) on any exit path.

-**Known issue**: currently passes `service_id` (channels.conf last field) to tspidfilter.
-If the service_id is stale (not in PAT), tspidfilter exits with code 1 and the daemon removes the job from the queue.
+**Known issue**: currently passes `service_id` (channels.conf last field) to tsfilter2.
+If the service_id is stale (not in PAT), tsfilter2 exits with code 1 and the daemon removes the job from the queue.
 A more robust approach (next phase) is to pass video/audio PIDs instead.